gatling/gatling/src/sphinx/general/scenario.rst

 ``repeat``
 ^^^^^^^^^^

+Repeat the loop a specified amount of times.

-.. includecode:: code/Scenario.scala#repeat-example
+.. includecode:: code/ScenarioSample.scala#repeat-example

 *times* can be an Int, an EL string pointing to an Int Session attribute, or an ``Expression[Int]``.

 *counterName* is optional and can be used to force the name of the loop counter.
 Current value can be retrieved on the Session as an attribute with a *counterName* name.

-.. includecode:: code/Scenario.scala#repeat-variants
+.. includecode:: code/ScenarioSample.scala#repeat-variants

 .. warning:: Don't forget that the counter starts at 0!